Restream/reindexer/cpp_src/readme.md

 All of the metricts will be exported into `DefaultRegistry`.
 Check [this](https://github.com/prometheus/client_golang/blob/main/prometheus/promauto/auto.go#L57-L85) for basic prometheus usage example.

-Both server-side and client-side metrics contain 'latency', however, client-side latency will also count all the time consumed by the binding's queue, network communication (for cproto) and deseriallization.
+Both server-side and client-side metrics contain 'latency', however, client-side latency will also count all the time consumed by the binding's queue, network communication (for cproto/ucproto) and deseriallization.
 So client-side latency may be more rellevant for user's applications the server-side latency.

 ## Maintenance